 What is it?

-A stiff neck can be caused by a sprain of a facet joint in the cervical spine.
-It is caused by a sudden movement eg reaching out for something or during loading eg lifting.
-It can also be caused sitting orby sleeping in funny position.
-This causes pain in the joint and surrounding structures eg nerves, ligaments and muscles.
+A neck sprain is a sprain of a facet joint in the cervical spine.
+Due to a sudden movement eg reaching out for something or during loading or lifting.
+It can also be due to sitting or sleeping in funny position.
+This causes a neck sprain in the joint and surrounding structures (nerves, ligaments and muscles).

 What does it feel like?

-- It feels like your neck is stuck and you are unable to turn or look down and up very easily.
+- It feels like your neck is stiff and you are unable to turn or look down and up very easily.
 It may be more restricted in one or two directions only.

 - You may find activities where you have to use your arms uncomfortable as well.

 - You may find it difficult to twist your head around and find activities like reversing the car difficult.

 - Your neck and upper back muscles may feel tender and sore to touch.

 - You may have to compensate by moving your whole upper body to turn due to your neck feeling stuck in one position.